guidobouman/thesis/Documents/Graduation plan.markdown

 The internet as we currently know it is not ready to provide an efficient communication line with the human brain.

 ### Main goal
-Designing a future vision and prototype in four months time which allow a new internet to be developed from a technical point of view on data processing.
+Designing a future vision and prototype in four months time which allow a new internet to be developed from a technical point of view on data processing to facilitate communication between the human brain and computers.

-(Specify on human brain?)

 ### Sub goals
-w* Design the concept protocol for a new internet
+* Design a concept/vision for a new internet network structure.
-* Design a database model that's able to keep up with the human brain

-*Utopia, but heck, aim for the stars:*
-* Build a server that's able to operate under the new protocol
+* Build a prototype of the network structure according to our future concept.
-* Create a simulation of the human brain and test the new protocol
+* (Create a simulation of the human brain and test the new protocol)

 ### Main question
-What does an internet look like that's able to communicate with the human brain and vice versa?
+What kind of internet structure is needed to facilitate communication between the human brain and computers without the need for translation?

 ### Sub questions
+* What does the network structure of the current internet look like?
-* What is the internet?
+* What are the current barriers which block communication & information exchange between the human brain and the internet?
-* How does a human brain operate?
+* What new innovations (in the past 5 year) are there on communication and storage structures?
-* How does a human brain store information?
+* How does information gets stored and exchanged within the human brain according to neurologists?
-* What are existing storage technologies for databases?
-* What are the requirements to communicate with the human brain?

 ### Hypothesis
 The internet will go trough an evolution after which it will be able to interact with the human brain.

+### Sub hypothesises
+Yet to come

 ### Results
 * Graduation plan